CMCDD/molhybrid/README.md

 - **Operating System:** Linux
 - **Python Version:** Python 3.9 with the installation of dependencies, installed with command line conda install python = 3.9 , conda install anaconda-navigator
 - **Required Python Packages:** ``
-- **External Dependencies:** This requires the presence of openbabel and installed with the command conda install -c conda-forge openbabel
+- **External Dependencies:** This requires the presence of RDkit and openbabel which is installed with the command conda install -c conda-forge openbabel
 ---
 ## Usage